-If you are currently pregnant and want to explore ways to prevent or minimize postpartum mood disorders, read on!
+Explore ways to prevent or minimize postpartum mood disorders

 3. Consider lying in.
 This is the practice of staying home, and mostly in your bed for the first 2-4 weeks of your baby's life.
 It's common in many other cultures and a powerful way for new parents to recover from childbirth.
 And, it helps tremendously with breastfeeding.
 When you spend the first two weeks or more in bed just snuggling with your baby and breastfeeding on demand, your milk supply will be healthier.
 When breastfeeding goes well, your mental health will benefit greatly.
 In order for this to work you need to have a supportive partner, family, and friends around you who will take care of all the cooking, cleaning, laundry, etc. so you can focus on baby.
 Lean on them!
 Or if you don't have family in town, hire a postpartum doula to come in and work for you in the early weeks.
 You will recover faster in the long run when you take it easy at first.